-You’ll love this Lemon Almond Flour Cake for a quick, easy and crowd pleasing dessert.
-It has a tender crumb with fresh lemon flavour.
-Serve this lemon cake with almond flour on its own or with the toppings of your choice!
+You’ll love this Almond Flour Lemon Cake for a quick and easy gluten-free dessert.
+It has a moist and tender crumb and it’s bursting with fresh lemon flavor.
+Serve this lemon cake with a dusting of powdered sugar or top it with whipped cream and fresh fruit!

 When I need a simple dessert and I’m short on time, this lemon almond flour cake is one of my go-to recipes.
-(Along with this almond flour chocolate cake)!
+It’s also been a reader favorite since I first shared it in 2021.

-- You need just 7 ingredients and 10 minutes prep time to whip this lemon cake together.
+- The cake itself (minus the topping) just requires 7 ingredients and takes about 10 minutes to whisk together.

 - Unlike some other almond flour cake recipes, you don’t need to separate your eggs or whip together the egg whites for this recipe.

-- The cake is tasty enough to enjoy on its own, but also works with whipped cream, a dusting of powder sugar or even chocolate frosting.
+- The cake is tasty enough to enjoy on its own, but also works with whipped cream, a dusting of powdered sugar or even chocolate frosting (like this chocolate avocado frosting).

-Almond flour – You’ll need 2 cups of almond flour for this cake.
-Make sure you use almond flour instead of almond meal, and ensure that the almond flour has been measured using the spoon and level method.
-(Using a measuring cup to scoop the flour out of the bag will just pack the almond flour into the measuring cup and result in too much flour for the cake).
+- Almond flour – You’ll need fine blanched almond flour for this cake.
+Make sure you use almond flour and not almond meal, which has a coarser texture.
+Also, ensure that the almond flour has been weighed according to the recipe or measured using the spoon and level method.
+(If you use too much almond flour, it will throw off the texture of this cake).

-Sugar – This cake has been tested with both cane sugar and granulated sugar, so you can use either one.
-Cane sugar is usually found in the organic section of grocery stores and has a slightly coarser texture and golden colour compared to granulated sugar.
+- Sugar – This cake has been tested with both cane sugar and granulated sugar, so you can use either one.
+Cane sugar is usually found in the organic section of grocery stores and has a slightly coarser texture and golden color compared to granulated sugar.

-Eggs – Three large eggs will help this flourless cake rise.
+- Eggs – Four large eggs will help this flourless cake rise and add moisture.
 You’ll also want them at room temperature so they easily incorporate with the other ingredients.

-Salt – Just 1/2 a teaspoon to enhance the flavour of the other ingredients.
-You can use kosher or table salt.
+- Salt – To enhance the flavor of the other ingredients.
+I used fine sea salt, but you can also use kosher or table salt.

 Both almond flour and almond meal are made from raw ground almonds.
 Almond flour, however, is more finely ground and made with blanched almonds that have the skins removed.

-Almond meal is made from almonds with the skins on, and therefore, has a coarser grind and a darker colour.
+Almond meal is made from almonds with the skins on, and therefore, has a coarser grind and a darker color.

 For the best texture in this cake, I recommend using almond flour.
 The recipe hasn’t been tested with almond meal.